RakeAditya/Autosmart/README.md

 ## Live Demo

-The site is deployed throught Vercel, which you can view from [here](https://main--autosmart.netlify.app/)
+The site is deployed throught Netlify, which you can view from [here](https://main--autosmart.netlify.app/)

 Checkout the ppt from [here](https://www.canva.com/design/DAGHAMrCOn8/SFabdcwUxizL3goxLr2dvQ/edit)